srushti-714/Azure-Arc-for-Servers/02-Getting-started-with-Azure-Arc.md

-# Exercise 2: Getting started with Azure Arc
+# Exercise 2: Getting started with On-Prem Kubernetes Cluster
-In the provided lab environment, you would already have one Windows Server running on-prem in a **Hyper-V** machine connected through Azure Arc.
-In this exercise, we’ll explore **pre-connected** Azure Arc resources.
+In the provided lab environment, you would already have one Windows 10 machine running with Kubernetes Cluster already deployed and running.
+In this exercise, we’ll connect to the VM and check the existing Kubernetes Cluster

-## Task 1: Browse through the Arc pre-connected machine in Azure Portal.
+## Task 1: Verify existing Kubernetes Cluster
-In this lab, two on-prem servers one **windows**, and **Linux** are pre-connected to Azure Arc and you can access the pre-connected server and play around those.
+In this task, you will check the existing Kubernetes cluster and verify that the cluster is up and running.
 1. On Azure portal, search for **Azure Arc** from search box and then select the **Machines – Azure Arc**.

    ![](./images/azure-arc-1778.png)